Pest control experts deliver all our wasp treatments. Same-day appointments available.

 - Keep outbuildings and sheds as secure as possible.

-- If you have a compost heap, try to keep this covered and secured.
+- If you have a compost heap, keep it covered and secured.